petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 #### Display Settings

+**Display Template:** Select the [widget template](./../../../site-building/displaying-content/additional-content-display-options/styling-widgets-with-widget-templates.md) that styles the search bar.
+There's one alternative template available out-of-the-box: Left Aligned Icon Layout.
+If using [search bar suggestions](../search-pages-and-widgets/search-bar-suggestions.md), you must use the default display template.

 **Keywords Parameter Name:** Edit the parameter name for the keywords entered in the search.
 For example, the default URL when searching for the keyword term _data_ looks like this:

 ```